didlly/grank/README.md

 - Autotrade - the self-bot automates the acception of the trade on both the side of the trader and the trade receiver.
 - Typing indicator.
 - Fast - coded in Python, but as fast as C thanks to [`pypy`](https://www.pypy.org).
+- Detects special events like `Dodge the fireball`.

 ## Supported commands
 - ```pls daily```